tencentyun/qcloud-documents/product/计算与网络/云服务器/什么是腾讯云 CVM/CVM 概述_en.md

 ## Introduction of Tencent Cloud CVM
-Tencent Cloud Cloud Virtual Machine (CVM) provides extendable calculated capacity on the cloud, and avoids the situation where estimation of resources usage and early-stage investment is required in advance with traditional servers.
-With Tencent Cloud CVM, users can quickly enable CVMs of any number in a short period of time and deploy applications immediately.
-Tencent Cloud CVM supports user customization of all resources, such as CPU, memory, hard drive, network, security and so on.
-It also allows for easy adjustment of the resources in case of changes in visits, load and other demands.
+Tencent Cloud Cloud Virtual Machine (CVM) provides extendable calculating capacity on the cloud, frees you from estimation of resources usage and in-advance investment.
+With Tencent Cloud CVM, you can enable CVMs and deploy applications immediately.
+Tencent Cloud CVM allows you to configure your resources according to your actual requirements, such as CPU, memory, storgae, network, security and so on.

-Basic concepts:
+Glossary:

 - [Instance](/doc/product/213/4939): Virtual computing resources on the cloud
 - [Region and availability zone](/doc/product/213/6091): Position of instances and other resources